Spin-Hall magnetoresistance in quasi-two-dimensional antiferromagnetic insulator/metal bilayer systems: Experimental Relevance

-In our simulation, characteristic features are summarized as follows. (a) When the magnitude of the localized spin, $S$, decreases, the SMR signal becomes small.
-In particular, the SMR signal is rather suppressed for the case of $S=1/2$. (b) The SMR signal becomes large below the transition temperature.
-The peak of the SMR signal {\it does not} correspond to the transition temperature. (c) The SMR signal becomes negative at sufficiently low temperatures for the case of $S=1$.
+The characteristic features found in our simulations are summarized as follows. (a) When the magnitude of the localized spin, $S$, decreases, the SMR signal becomes small.
+In particular, the SMR signal is rather suppressed for the $S=1/2$ case. (b) The SMR signal becomes large below the transition temperature.
+The peak of the SMR signal {\it does not} correspond to the transition temperature. (c) The SMR signal becomes negative at sufficiently low temperatures for the $S=1$ case.
 This feature is consistent with the previous theory based on the spin-wave approximation~\cite{Kato2020}.
-Although we expect that the sign change of SMR occurs at low temperatures also for the case of $S=1/2$, we need to perform QMC simulation at lower temperatures to check it. (d) Although randomness of exchange interactions reduces both the transition ordering temperature and the SMR signal, it does not change qualitative features in the temperature dependence of the SMR.
+Although we expect that the sign change of SMR also occurs at low temperatures for the $S=1/2$ case, we need to perform QMC simulation at lower temperatures to check it. (d) Although the randomness of exchange interactions reduces both the transition ordering temperature and the SMR signal, it does not change the qualitative features of the temperature dependence of the SMR.

-The features obtained in our simulation are consistent with the experiment for the NiO thin layer~\cite{Hou2017}, in which a $S=1$ spin exists per Ni site.
-However, there are also differences; The SMR never becomes zero even at high temperatures and the curves of the SMR signal in our simulation does not completely fit to the experimental result.
-We attribute these differences to additional factors such as domain formation, roughness of interfaces, proximity effect by adjacent magnetic materials, and defects in a real AFI layer.
-More realistic simulation which considers these factors is left as a future study.
+The features obtained in our simulation are consistent with an experiment on a NiO thin layer~\cite{Hou2017}, in which there was a $S=1$ spin at each Ni site.
+However, there are also differences; the SMR never becomes zero even at high temperatures and the curves of the SMR signal in our simulation do not completely fit to the experimental results.
+We attribute these differences to additional factors, such as domain formation, roughness of interfaces, the proximity effect due to adjacent magnetic materials, and defects in real AFI layers.
+A more realistic simulation that considers these factors is left as a future study.